-What Does it Take to Be a Cardiovascular Technologist or Technician?
+What is a Cardiovascular Technologist or Technician?

-Cardiovascular Technologist or Technician Definition Conduct tests on pulmonary or cardiovascular systems of patients for diagnostic purposes.
+Cardiovascular Technologist or Technician Example Conduct tests on pulmonary or cardiovascular systems of patients for diagnostic purposes.
 May conduct or assist in electrocardiograms, cardiac catheterizations, pulmonary functions, lung capacity, and similar tests.
 Includes vascular technologists.

-Life As a Cardiovascular Technologist or Technician
+A Day in the Life of a Cardiovascular Technologist or Technician

 - Conduct electrocardiogram (EKG), phonocardiogram, echocardiogram, stress testing, or other cardiovascular tests to record patients’ cardiac activity, using specialized electronic test equipment, recording devices, or laboratory instruments.